karlch/vimiv/readme.md

 * gtk3
 * python-pillow
 * python-setuptools (for installation)
-* imagemagick (optional for the optimization of images)
 * jhead (optional for much better autorotation depending on EXIF data)

 ## Installation